-Our list of the Most Beautiful Cities in Europe...That we've been to.
+We hope you enjoy our list of the Most Beautiful Cities in Europe that have actually been to.

 We most certainly haven't seen all of Europe and I know that there will be some cities that we'll have left off our list, but we wanted to do a round-up of Europe's most beautiful cities….that we've seen so far.